MTG/freesound/DEVELOPERS.md

 that were made, and allow feedback if necessary

-Deployment process:
-When PRs are merged, add the [merged] label to the ticket that it solves.
+*Merging and deployment process (for admins only)* When PRs are merged, we add the [merged] label to the ticket that it solves.
 This allows us to make a list of changes for release notes or other documentation.
-Once the release has been made, remove these labels from these tickets.
+Once the release has been made we finally close the tickets.

 ## Specific notes